 With allergies, symptoms may happen at once, making you feel miserable.
 With the common cold, symptoms may cycle from sneezing to coughing to congestion.

 Exercise avoidance for both colds and allergies.
 For example, keep your distance from others with cold symptoms and maintain good hand-washing hygiene to avoid the spread of disease.

 For allergies, Advanced Allergy & Asthma Associates and Food Allergy Center of Illinois can help identify the culprit, so you can avoid exposure to the irritating substance.

 There is no cure for allergies or the common cold, but Drs.
-Askenazi, Hahn, and Patel can help ease your symptoms with antihistamines to block the effects of those chemicals released as your body fights the viruses or allergens.
+Askenazi, and Hahn can help ease your symptoms with antihistamines to block the effects of those chemicals released as your body fights the viruses or allergens.